etherion-1337/AWS_Cert_Prep/cloud_practitioner/notes.md

 Amazon MQ has both queue feature (~SQS) and topic features (~SNS)

-It is used if and only if a company is migrating to the cloud and needs to use one of these opem protocols.
+It is used if and only if a company is migrating to the cloud and needs to use one of these open protocols.
 Otherwise it should be using SQS or SNS as they are scaled much better and they are way more integrated with AWS.

 ## Cloud Integration Summary